-Client will be able to report and demonstrate behaviors signalling a relief or control of pain.
+Client will be able to report and demonstrate behaviors signaling a relief or control of pain.

 Long term goal:

-Client will be able to know and perform activities that do not only provide relief from pain but helpful in dealing the disease condition.
+Client will be able to know and perform activities that do not only provide relief from pain but are helpful in dealing with the disease condition.

-Client will be able to report that the pain is relieved or controlled and demonstrates behaviors like decrease in frequency of guarding behavior, restlessness and grimacing; also present vital signs to be stable with BP of 110/70mmHg – 120/80mmHg, pulse rate of 60 – 75 beats per minute and respiratory rate of 16 – 20 breaths per minute within 3 days of nursing intervention.
+Client will be able to report that the pain is relieved or controlled and demonstrates behaviors like decrease in the frequency of guarding behavior, restlessness and grimacing; also present vital signs to be stable with BP of 110/70mmHg – 120/80mmHg, pulse rate of 60 – 75 beats per minute and respiratory rate of 16 – 20 breaths per minute within 3 days of nursing intervention.

 |-This would aid you in assessing and evaluating the effectiveness of treatment; it can also reflect the progress of calculi movement because flank pain means the stones are still in the kidney area and upper ureter; severe pain may result in severe anxiety and restlessness.